-Western Officials And Kremlin Critics Blame Putin And His Government For Navalny’s Death In Prison
+Western Officials and Kremlin Critics Blame Putin and His Government for Navalny’s Death in Prison

 EU Commission President Ursula von der Leyen said Navalny’s death showed that “Putin fears nothing more than dissent from his own people.”

-White House National Security Adviser Jake Sullivan told NPR that if Navalny’s death is confirmed, “it’s a terrible tragedy and, given the Russian government’s long and sordid history of doing harm to its opponents, it raises real and obvious questions about what happened here.”

-U.S. Vice President Kamala Harris, speaking at the Munich Security Conference, called his death, if confirmed, “a further sign of Putin’s brutality” and that “whatever story they tell — let us be clear — Russia is responsible.”

-British Foreign Secretary David Cameron, also at the conference, echoed her remarks, saying “Putin’s Russia imprisoned him, trumped up charges against him, poisoned him, sent him to an Arctic penal colony and now he has tragically died.
+British Foreign Secretary David Cameron echoed her remarks, saying “Putin’s Russia imprisoned him, trumped up charges against him, poisoned him, sent him to an Arctic penal colony and now he has tragically died.
 And we should hold Putin accountable for this.”

 Russian lawmakers and other officials bristled at the Western outrage.